| Peter Upton's |

 Manufactured in strong white plastic.
 Covered by real netting.

-They may be called "strong plastic" in the above description, but I still broke many of these goals in my youth, and bits of goal are a common feature of second-hand sets.
+They may be called "strong plastic" in the above description, but I still broke many of these goals in my youth, and bits of goal, and broken supports are a common feature of second-hand sets.
 A picture of this goal can be seen below with Set NN.

 Set NN arrived in the range with the small balls in 1952, and were designed for use by "experienced players".
 Not much use for me then - I need the goal to be as big as possible.
 This early metal version cost exactly the same price as the bigger goals (5s 3d at that time). and lasted until 1960 or 1961.

 The interior size of the small goal 111mm x 54mm, compared with 125mm x 60mm for set N, and hopefully the scan above shows the size difference between the sets.
 Sensibly, both goal types are the same depth - 50mm - so the ball will still stick in these smaller goals.
 Apart from the depth, all the dimensions seem to be reduced - the posts are thinner, and even the net seems to be more delicate.
 Thanks to Eddie Lang for supplying these goals for the website.
-They are first produced in the early 1960s, and live on to become C149 in 1977.
-However, they only existed for a couple of years on this new number, and were absent from the 1979 range.
+Like set N, these were first produced in 1959-60, and survived to become C149 in 1977.
+However, they only existed for a short period on this new number, and were absent from the 1979 range.

 Set O: Packet of eleven football player-figures.